 Tip: You can limit your search to specific legislation sources by selecting these (e.g. Directive, Regulation) in the 'Document Type' options.

-In force dates are indicated under the “Dates” heading and amendments are shown under the “Modified by” heading (below the legislation text).
+Select 'Document Details' in the left hand column.
+In force dates are indicated under the “Dates” heading and amendments are shown under 'References' and 'Amended by'.

-Information about implementation by Member States is given under 'National Measures' (below the text of the legislation).
+Select 'Document Details' in the left hand column.
+Information about implementation by Member States is given under 'National Measures'.

 You can access EU legislation via the 'Legislation' search.
 From the home page: